 - A white fluid (discharge) from the end of the penis is common but does not occur in every case.

-- Pain or burning when you pass urine.
+- Burning or pain when urinating.
 This may be confused with a urine infection.

 - Soreness, irritation or itch inside the penis.